Genivia/ugrep/README.md

                   of NUM may be 1, 2, 4, or 8.
 The default tab size is 8.

            --tag[=TAG[,END]]
                   Disables  colors to mark up matches with TAG.
 END marks the end of a match if specified, otherwise TAG.
 The default is `___'.

            -U, --binary
                   Disables Unicode matching for binary file matching, forcing PAT- TERN  to  match  bytes, not Unicode characters.
 For example, -U '\xa3' matches byte A3 (hex) instead of the Unicode  code  point U+00A3 represented by the UTF-8 sequence C2 A3.
 See also option --dotall.

            -u, --ungroup
                   Do not group multiple pattern matches on the same matched  line.
-                  Output the matched line again for each additional pattern match, using `+' as the field separator.
+                  Output  the matched line again for each additional pattern match with a `+' separator.

            -V, --version
                   Display version with linked libraries and exit.

            -v, --invert-match
                   Selected lines are those not matching any of the specified  pat- terns.

            --view[=COMMAND]
                   Use  COMMAND  to  view/edit  a  file in query mode when pressing CTRL-Y.

            -W, --with-hex
                   Output binary  matches  in  hexadecimal,  leaving  text  matches alone.
 This option is equivalent to the --binary-files=with-hex option.

            -w, --word-regexp
                   The PATTERN is searched for as a word, such  that  the  matching text  is  preceded  by a non-word character and is followed by a non-word character.
 Word characters are letters, digits and the underscore.
 With  option  -P, word characters are Unicode let- ters, digits and underscore.
 This option has no effect if -x is also  specified.
 If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has no effect on -f FILE  patterns  to allow  -f FILE patterns to narrow or widen the scope of the PAT- TERN search.

            -X, --hex